PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Narrowing
   A narrowing (conversion) occurs when a value is converted from one type to another and the new type is not big enough to represent all possible values of the original type; leading to data loss or undefined behaviours.

+New
+  Keyword in C++ used to dynamically allocate memory on the heap for objects or variables during runtime. `new` allocates the required amount of memory on the heap; and calls a constructor (if there is one) to initialise the newly allocated object/memory.

 Numeric Data Type
   The data types for numeric values - each represents a different type of number to different levels of precision.
 Includes `int`, `float`, `double`.
 Some data types require additional specifiers, see the [C++ Reference – Data Types](https://en.cppreference.com/w/cpp/language/types.html)